omega8cc/boa/docs/USER-ADMIN-ACCESS.md

   next run, lifting the restriction (the admin surface becomes open again).
 - **Safety** — per context: back up the current fragments, regenerate atomically, `service nginx configtest`, then `reload`; on a failed configtest or reload, restore the last-good backup and reload.
+The last-good archive is proved readable before the live fragments are deleted: an unreadable one leaves the fragments on disk alone and prints an `ALRT:` line naming the control file to fix, and a freshly written last-good that does not verify is removed.
+On a replication standby whose web tier is held, the fragments are written and the change-gate markers advance, but the reload and the revert are both skipped until promotion.
 The whole script holds the shared `/run/boa_nginx_config.lock` (`flock -w 30`) so it never overlaps `ip_access` / `ai_policy` / `nginx_deny` / `cloudflare_realip`.
 - **Schedule / serial** — `*/2` cron; serial-gated via `_fetch_versioned` in `BOA.sh.txt`